ReinV/SCOPE/README.md

 Warning: this may take up to several hours if there are many search hits.
 It is recommended to start with a more specific search when trying out SCOPE for the first time.

-3. Summarize the query results: make a table.
+## 3.3 Summarize the query results: make a table

 Use the results folder as input